Discover agile release planning best practices to align teams, manage dependencies, and reliably deliver value.

 Whether your team is all in one room or distributed across the globe, creating a dedicated planning space is essential.
 This environment, physical or digital, becomes the tangible representation of your plan.
 It’s where ideas become visible and collaboration happens naturally.

-For a physical setup, dedicate a large whiteboard or even an entire wall.
+For a physical setup, this could mean dedicating a large whiteboard or an entire wall.
 Use sticky notes or index cards for features and user stories—this lets team members physically move them around as they discuss priorities and dependencies.
 The tactile nature of this can be surprisingly powerful.

-A clear communications plan is also a must‑have for a smooth session.
-Check out our guide on creating a project communications plan template to ensure everyone stays aligned from start to finish.
+A clear communications plan is also a must-have for a smooth session.
+Check out our guide on creating a project communications plan template to make sure everyone stays aligned from start to finish.

 Setting the Agenda and Inviting the Right People